soxueren/atsd/installation/docker.md

 You should see an **ATSD start completed** message once the database is ready.

 ```
-...
-[ATSD] Starting ATSD ...
-...
-[ATSD] Waiting for ATSD to bind to port 8088 ...( 1 of 20 )
-...
-[ATSD] Waiting for ATSD to bind to port 8088 ...( 5 of 20 )
+[ATSD] Waiting for ATSD to accept requests on port 8088 ... ( 4 / 60 )
-[ATSD] ATSD web interface:
+[ATSD] ATSD user interface:
 [ATSD] http://172.17.0.2:8088
 [ATSD] https://172.17.0.2:8443
 [ATSD] ATSD start completed.
+Time: 2017-10-03 19-50-16.
 ```

-The ATSD web interface is accessible on ports 8088/http and 8443/https.
+The ATSD user interface is accessible on port 8443/https.

 ## Launch Parameters